Mayflower: 400th anniversary, 2020

 The 400th anniversary of Mayflower's landing took place in 2020.
 Organizations in the UK and US planned celebrations to mark the voyage.
 Festivities celebrating the anniversary took place in various places in New England.
 Other celebrations were planned in England and the Netherlands, where the Pilgrims were living in exile until their voyage, but the COVID-19 pandemic forced some plans to be put on hold.

 Among some of the events to mark the anniversary was a crossing of the Atlantic by the Mayflower Autonomous Ship, without any persons aboard, which used an AI captain designed by IBM to self-navigate across the ocean.
 The Harwich Mayflower Heritage Centre hoped to build a replica of the ship at Harwich, England.
 Descendants of the Pilgrims looked for a "once-in-a-lifetime" experience to commemorate their ancestors.

 A full-scale replica of the ship was burnt in Great Torrington in Devon on 28 August 2021, a year later than originally planned.

+Use of "Mayflower"

+The SS Ruslan, a ship of the Third Aliyah from Odessa that docked in Jaffa in 1919 and has been described as the "Israeli Mayflower" for its cultural importance in the development of Israeli culture since on board of the Ruslan were several pioneers of Israeli culture.